Sample-User131001/VoxMed/ReadME.md

     - Upload an audio file from your digital stethoscope.
     - The application will display the predicted disease, relevant information, and images.
     - For COPD prediction, an additional information button can be clicked to display a detailed explanation.

-**Disclaimer:**

-This application is for informational purposes only and should not be used for medical diagnosis.
-Always consult a qualified healthcare professional for any health concerns.